angerangel/livecode-all/README.md

 | [android](docs/development/build-android.md)               | mac, linux        |
 | [emscripten (html5)](docs/development/build-emscripten.md) | linux             |

-## Getting help

-There are several ways to get help with installing and using LiveCode:

-* If you have a LiveCode Commercial subscription, you may [contact LiveCode Support](mailto:support@livecode.com).

-* Ask a question on the ["use-livecode" mailing list](http://lists.runrev.com/mailman/listinfo/use-livecode), or search the the mailing list archives for previous answers to similar questions

 ## License

 LiveCode Community is freely distributable under the GNU Public License (GPL).